How do tradelines work?

 Here’s a few options to consider:

-- You can do that by getting started here.
-Getting started with an analysis is free, by the way.
+- You can do that by getting started for free here!

 - If you want to read a 24 page study that covers many different scenarios of before an after tradelines, click here.

-- If you want run through our tradeline simulator and calculator, click here.
+- Should you want run through our tradeline simulator and calculator, click here.

 If you’re going to spend good money improving your credit score, you should know what to expect.